ASCIA PCC Contact dermatitis 201951.1 KB

 Allergic contact dermatitis is a common skin condition which causes an itchy and weeping rash localised to the area in contact with the allergic trigger (allergen).
 It usually develops two or more days after contact with the allergen.
-It lasts as long as contact continues and for a short time (typically 1 to 2 weeks) afterwards.
+It lasts as long as contact continues and for a short time afterwards, typically one to two weeks.

 Nickel metal is the most common cause of allergic contact dermatitis

 Approximately 8% of the population is allergic to nickel, and the prevalence is higher among females than males.
 Nickel may be found in the metal of costume jewellery, watch straps, bra clips and jeans studs.
 The ears are often affected by wearing of non-gold earrings.
 The usual precipitant is piercing of the ears.
 Two days after contact with the metal, an itchy rash develops which may blister and weep.
 This rash will continue for several days or longer, if further contact with the metal continues.

 Some plants can trigger allergic contact dermatitis.
 Rashes often appear on exposed areas of the body after being oudoors.
 Allergic rashes may be triggered by direct contact with the plant, or a combination of sunlight plus contact, so called "photo-contact dermatitis".
 Examples of plants in Australia that may cause contact dermatitis are chrysanthemums, primula, tomato plants, grevillea, english ivy and occasionally rhus trees.
 Lantana or vegetables such as parsnip or celery may cause photo-contact dermatitis.

 Other causes include chemicals, creams and ointments